MicrosoftDocs/winrt-api/windows.applicationmodel.activation/barcodescannerpreviewactivatedeventargs_connectionid.md

 # Windows.ApplicationModel.Activation.BarcodeScannerPreviewActivatedEventArgs.ConnectionId

 ## -description
-A connection ID.
+Gets a connection ID used to match the service connection.

 ## -property-value
-The ID of the connection.
+A connection ID.

 ## -remarks